What is a DBA?

 Each state has its own forms and requirements, so check the forms and requirements carefully for your state.
 Here are important things you should consider when you file for a DBA:

 - Your legal business entity must be in good standing (you can get a certificate from your state or registration showing this).

 - You may need to get a money order or cashier’s check to register a DBA.
 Not all states accept credit cards.

-- Your DBA cannot claim you have a corporation or LLC unless you actual business entity is a corporation or LLC.
+- Your DBA cannot claim you have a corporation or LLC unless your actual business entity is a corporation or LLC.

-- Many states require that you notify people that you’ve registered a DBA by posting a notice with a local newspaper or publication.
+- Many states require that you notify people that you’ve registered a DBA and operate a business under a name different from your legal name by posting a notice with a local newspaper or publication.

 - Although you can identify your business in your registration documents under your Social Security Number, you should get an EIN (Employer Identification Number, also known as a Federal Tax ID Number) instead and use the EIN instead of your Social Security Number.